NikolaiVChr/Autinn/README.md

 Attack are fixed and extremely short for non accent notes, both for the vca and filter sweep.

 Use cutoff and resonance to adjust the filter.
-Resonance turned more clockwise will also increase attack time on filter sweep envelope.
+Resonance turned more clockwise will also increase attack time on filter sweep envelope for accented notes.

 The higher env mod is, the less accented notes will be pitch emphasized.